Colombian Professional Baseball League

 The Colombian Professional Baseball League (Liga Profesional de Béisbol or LPB), is a professional baseball league based in Colombia.
-It is a four-team winter league that plays during the Major League Baseball offseason.
-The league's champion takes part in the Caribbean Series.
+It is a five-team winter league that plays during the Major League Baseball offseason.
+In the past, the league's champion has taken part in the Caribbean Series, and currently qualifies to the Serie de las Américas.

 History

-Colombian Professional Baseball League is commonly divided into three eras: from 1948 to 1958, from 1979 to 1988, and from 1993 to the present.
+The history of Colombian professional baseball is commonly divided into three eras: from 1948 to 1958, from 1979 to 1988, and from 1993 to the present.

-Early incarnations (1948–1988)

 Professional baseball in Colombia has its origins in 1948, when two foreign teams — the Havana Sugar Kings of the Florida State League, and Chesterfield of the Panamanian League — played an exhibition series against the Colombian national team.
 Shortly thereafter, business interests in Cartagena created the country's two first professional teams: Torices of Cartagena and Indios of Cartagena.
 Indios would go on to be the league's most successful club in its early years, winning seven championships.
+The first era of Colombian professional baseball continued until the 1957–58 season, when a national currency devaluation forced it to cease operations.
+Attempts to organize a new league in 1958 failed to materialize, despite fan interest.